 240” x 130” x 264” (610 x 330 x 760.5 cm)

-Upon the closing of the exhibition, Unutea was transported to the Newport Aquatic Centre, Newport Beach, where I spent a month tuning the rigging and conducting short test in the harbor.
-On June 13, 2013, Hawaiian elder Thomas Kalama lead a traditional canoe blessing ceremony preceding the maiden voyage of Unutea to Dana Point.
+Upon the closing of the exhibition, I spent a month tuning the rigging and conducting short test from Newport Aquatic Centre.
+On June 13, 2013, Hawaiian elder Thomas Kalama lead a traditional canoe blessing ceremony preceding the maiden voyage to Dana Point.

 Distance: 14 Nautical miles (16 miles)